shawnmckinney/fortress-saml-demo/README-REGISTER-SSOCIRCLE.md

  ![SSO Circle Registration page](src/main/javadoc/doc-files/SSO-Circle-Registration.png "Registration Page")

  User Name [a-zA-Z.-]:
- this is the userid you will use to log into the IdP
+ this is the userid you will use to log into the SSO Circle Identity Provider (IdP)

  Required Field Password - at least 8 characters: this is the password you will use to log into the IdP